-A 2-week residency consisting of intensive small-group and whole-group workshops, discussions and experiential sessions.
+A 2-week residency consisting of intensive small-group and whole-group practices, workshops and discussions.
 We will create as safe a container as possible to enable the emergence of relational insights and attachment resiliency.
 The immersion format allows for insights from structured experiential sessions to be integrated in relationships during the residency itself.
 There will be plenty of Open Spaces for residents to learn, practice and share skills with one another.
 The residency includes time and space for you to continue your daily personal work and projects (35-40h/week).

 Note: People must be able to attend all daily structured sessions (about 1.5h/day) and a daily period of collective care (1h/day) in order to be accepted in the residency.